Xin00163/CV/Readme.md

 [Skills](#skills) | [Projects](#projects) | [Experience](#experience) | [Education](#education) | [Interests](#interests) | [LinkedIn](https://www.linkedin.com/in/xin-wang-9b9b4524/) | [Blog](https://medium.com/@shellywangxin)

-I'm a former conference interpreter and translator who taught herself HTML, CSS and Python before joining Makers Academy.
+I'm a former fashion subeditor and project manager who taught herself basic HTML, CSS, Javascript and Python before joining Makers Academy.
 I'm currently looking for a software engineering role in a company that values individuality and variety to develop my skills further.

 ## Skills

 #### Problem solving
-  To reduce repetitive manual work and streamline working process I initiated two projects while working in Yoox Net-A-Porter's Product Editorial team:
+  To reduce repetitive manual work and streamline working process, I initiated two projects while working in Yoox Net-A-Porter's Product Editorial team:

   - Size & Fit translation generator:
     SiFi works with a VLOOKUP formula.
 For each sentence entered in the tool, it scans the English list in the required Database and provides the corresponding translation instantly.